jaimebelt/mortgagecalculator/README.md

 - To open the app is not necessary any external library o compiler.
 Just open "index.html"
 - npm (to install and run Babel)
-- Sass (to make changes to css source)
+- Sass (to make changes to scss source)
-- Babel (to keep compatibility with ES5 if main.js is modified)
+- Babel (to keep compatibility with ES5 if "js/main.js" is modify)

 ## Usage:

 Just open "index.html"

-###To change styles or js:
+### To change styles or js:

 Compile scss by the following command
 ```